-The Northern Administration District (NAD) is defined in the province's Northern Municipalities Act, but its creation dates back to The Northern Administration Act, 1948, which provided for the administration and development of the northern part of Saskatchewan.
+The Northern Saskatchewan Administration District (NSAD) is defined in the province's Northern Municipalities Act, 2010.
+This area's creation dates back to The Northern Administration Act, 1948, which provided for the administration and development of the northern part of Saskatchewan.

 Although rich in natural resources, this sparsely populated region is challenged by limited infrastructure, and lower education levels and average incomes when compared to the rest of the province.
 The isolation of the communities creates special circumstances for northerners working to build their economy and their homes.

 The Government of Saskatchewan recognizes these challenges and puts a special emphasis on helping people within the NAD to realize their goals and to improve their standard of living.
 Government is strengthening key northern industries with an emphasis on: